critmcdonald/javascript-charts/README.md

-# The basics of Javascript charts using Highcharts
+# Introduction to Javascript charts using Highcharts

 By Christian McDonald | Data Visualization | Spring 2015